ThatSINEWAVE/ThatSINEWAVE/README.md

 # Welcome to ThatSINEWAVE's GitHub! 🌊

 Hello there!
 I’m the mind behind ThatSINEWAVE, where the amplitude of creativity meets the frequency of innovation.
-I code, create, and collaborate mainly in Python, HTML, and JavaScript, crafting seamless experiences for the web.
+I code, create, and collaborate mainly in Python and Java, crafting fun experiences for the web.

 ## 🏢 Professional Ventures: